Mamun-04/Credit_card_fraud/README.md

 The dataset was also heavily imbalanced therefore a typical classifier trained on this will mostly learn to predict 0 (non-fraud) to optimize accuracy, since fraud is so rare.
 This meant the systems were able only predict fraud coreectly roughly 86% of the time.

+- **AUPRC**: `0.2708`
+  - A random guesser would score ~0.0017 (fraud ratio).
+  - This model performs **~150× better than random** at identifying fraud.

+Confusion matrices were not recommended for this task and that it clear given the ouptut form the code written, hence why a precision-recall curve is a better representation